Value,

 Launch

 The company newsletter had a 9% open rate.
-Slack only eached 39% of the workforce.
+Slack only reached 39% of the workforce.
 80% of employees worked in the field with no reliable communication channel.
 I audited the channels, pitched the CEO directly and built the first enterprise-wide weekly communication.
 From 9% to 95%+ sustained open rate more than two years later.

 Scope: 4000+ employees, 4 audience segments // Output: Enterprise newsletter achieving 95%+ open rate, channel audit framework, editorial style guide